The weather is warming up, the days are longer and there's more time to be outside

 part of staying healthy, especially when it's hot outside.
 When you're sweating,

-your body needs to work properly.
-And if you're playing a sport or running around
+body needs to work properly.
+And if you're playing a sport or running around in the

 So drink up and don't wait until you're thirsty — drinking before you feel

 thirsty helps keep the water level in your body from dropping too low (dehydration)

 when it's hot or you're sweating a lot with exercise.
 If you forget and suddenly feel

 thirsty, start drinking then.
 There are lots of cool-looking water bottles around,

 so get one you really like, fill it up, and drink up!

 If you're out in the hot sun or you're exercising on a hot day, it's easy to get

 heat exhaustion.
 Kids get heat exhaustion when their bodies can't